The late seventies.

 This is the era of David Hamilton with his soft-focus erotic and landscape photographs.
 Calendars and posters with his photographs are sold everywhere and his first movie, Bilitis (1977), is omnipresent in movie theaters.

-I am not particular fond of his work though.
-For me they are just nice looking postcards, empty and soulless.
+I am not particularly fond of his work though.
+For me, they are just nice looking postcards, empty and soulless.
 His photographs don’t touch me, don’t arouse me either.

 I have discovered another photographer and become a huge fan of his work.
 His photography touches me and some wake up the same emotions, the same arousal I experienced when I saw the French movie Histoire d’O (1975) when I was 16.
 I cannot label these excitements yet and sometimes I think I may be a little abnormal.